Bokeh photography techniques and tips

 Use larger apertures

-Bokeh isn’t created by the camera; instead, your lens and optics are responsible for rendering the out of focus areas.
+Bokeh isn’t created by the camera; instead, your lens and optics are responsible for rendering the out-of-focus areas.
 Therefore, the first step should be setting your lens to its lowest value also referred to as the maximum aperture.
 You can do this by shifting your camera mode to aperture priority and adjusting the f-number to the lowest value your camera will allow.

-By lowering aperture, you basically decrease the depth of the field to a very shallow or small area.
+By lowering the aperture, you basically decrease the depth of the field to a very shallow or small area.
 The depth of field is the region that appears very sharp relative to the background.

 Reduce the object or subject distance